Abhishek-2502/K8s_Basics/Minikube_HPA/Linux_Installation.md

 minikube start --driver=docker --vm=true
 ```

-This command will start a single-node Kubernetes cluster inside a Docker container.
+This command will start a single-node Kubernetes cluster inside a Docker container. --vm is set true to run it on Cloud instance like ec2.